claresudbery/clare-wiki-ably/pages/coding/infra/cloud/heroku.md

     - Visit [the billing page](https://dashboard.heroku.com/account/billing) to see a list of all apps and how many hours they've used
 - To turn off a worker dyno (might be running constantly if there is no web app, for instance if it's just a docker app - [more here](https://devcenter.heroku.com/articles/dynos)):
     - Run `heroku login` and then `heroku ps:stop worker -a [app name]`
+- To delete a worker dyno (it might keep gettin restarted for various reasons, so stopping it may not be enough):
+    - Go to the settings page for the app (change url to match app - eg https://dashboard.heroku.com/apps/dotnet-docker-clare/settings)
+    - Scroll down to bottom and click Delete App

 ## Upgrade to heroku-22 from heroku-18 (12/10/22)